 When is my bin collection day?

-- Recycling and green waste: once a fortnight
+- red bin general waste: once a fortnight

 Your regular collection day will vary depending on where you live, but it will be on a week day.
 We even collect rubbish on public holidays.

 Collection starts very early, so we recommend you put your bins out the night before.